List of nicknames for London skyscrapers: The Helter Skelter/The Wodge

 Located at 22 Bishopsgate, the original design's twisting roof and the curling patterns in the façade were based on various organic forms in nature such as armadillos, mushrooms and seashells, and led to the design being nicknamed "The Helter Skelter".
 The eventual redesign which became the now-constructed 22 Bishopsgate was nicknamed "The Wodge" by The Guardian, with wodge being British slang for a large piece or amount of something.

 The Boomerang or the Vase

 One Blackfriars is a mixed-use development at No. 1 Blackfriars Road in Bankside, London.
 It is informally known as The Boomerang or The Vase due to its shape.
 According to the architect Ian Simpson, the unusual shape of the building was inspired by Timo Sarpaneva's classic Lansetti glass vase from 1952.

 Glass Testicle, the Glass Onion, or Armadillo

 The old City Hall is a building in Southwark, London, which previously served as the headquarters of the Greater London Authority (GLA).
-Former mayor Ken Livingstone called it the "glass testicle" and another former mayor Boris Johnston called it the "glass gonad".
+Former mayor Ken Livingstone called it the "glass testicle", and another former mayor, Boris Johnson, called it the "glass gonad".

 It is more commonly known as the Glass Onion or Armadillo due to its shape.